DominikGuzei/flawless.css/README.md

 Best Features:
 -----

+### Realtime Watch Dog
+During development you can keep your browser window open beside your code and as you make changes and save your .less file in your coding environment - **the browser refreshes to show you the changed layout!** Thanks to Dmitry Fadeyev who pointed that out in his great [article about Less.js](http://fadeyev.net/2010/06/19/lessjs-will-obsolete-css/)

 ### CSS 3 like a PIE!
 Yes you can use **css 3 today even in IE 6** - the integrated [PIE script](http://css3pie.com/) makes it possible to render **rounded corners**, **background gradients** and **drop shadows** with Internet Explorer!
 The great thing: You don't have to mess with the settings, it's just one "function call" like: